SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

 >
 > 1.b.1 Pro-poor public social spending

-This target is interpreted to cover research about policies and investment in antipoverty actions.
+This target is interpreted to cover research about policies that can stimulate investment in antipoverty actions.
 This is however very difficult to build a search string for, as the terms are used for more than one aspect (*policy* to encourage investment in anti-poverty *policies*).
 Therefore we expanded the interpretation to include research about international and national policies and poverty reduction.

-The general structure is *Policy + antipoverty*.
+The elements of the phrase are: *policy + antipoverty*.
+Note that this phrase is the same as the action approach.

 ``` Ceylon =
 TS=